ome/omero-documentation/training/managingYourData.rst

 .. image:: images/omero-insight-importer-selection.png

-(screenshot note: Search results on Name, Comments,, Description, Tags with several images in the results.)
+(screenshot note: Search results on Name, Comments, Description, Tags with several images in the results.)

 The Working Area Panel